Does Magnesium Break a Fast? No — Unless It's a Gummy

 Related Tips

 - Magnesium is one piece of the electrolyte trio.
 Sodium matters even more during fasting — a pinch of salt in water fixes many "fasting headaches."
-See our guide on headaches during intermittent fasting.
+See our guide on headaches during intermittent fasting, and does salt break a fast? for how much you can safely add.

 - Wondering about your other pills?
 The same zero-calorie logic applies — read does medication break a fast?